<

 How to Host the Perfect Thanksgiving Dinner

-Whether you’re serving four or fourteen, this guide will help you pull off a perfect Thanksgiving dinner with a timeline and recipe ideas to keep things joyful and not stressful.
-So, You’re Hosting Thanksgiving Dinner This Year… There’s nothing quite like your first time hosting…
+Whether you’re serving four or fourteen, this guide will help you pull off a perfect Thanksgiving dinner with a complete timeline and recipe ideas designed to keep the day joyful instead of stressful.
+So, You’re Hosting Thanksgiving Dinner This Year… There’s nothing quite like your…